graphile/pg-simplify-inflector/README.md

 # @graphile-contrib/pg-simplify-inflector

-This plugin simplifies field names in the PostGraphile schema; e.g. `allUsers` becomes simply `users`, `User.postsByAuthorId` becomes simply `User.posts`, and `Post.userByAuthorId` becomes simply `Post.author`.
+This preset simplifies field names in the PostGraphile schema; e.g. `allUsers` becomes simply `users`, `User.postsByAuthorId` becomes simply `User.posts`, and `Post.userByAuthorId` becomes simply `Post.author`.

-**Adding this plugin to your schema is almost certainly a breaking change, so do it before you ship anything!** This is the primary reason this isn't enabled by default in PostGraphile.
+**Adding this preset to your schema is almost certainly a breaking change, so do it before you ship anything!** This is the primary reason this isn't enabled by default in PostGraphile.

-_This plugin is recommended for all PostGraphile users._
+_This preset is recommended for all PostGraphile users._

 ## Customising

-This plugin is implemented as a single JS file that does not need to be compiled at all - you can simply copy it into your project and customise it as you see fit.
+This preset is implemented as a single JS file that does not need to be compiled at all - you can simply copy it into your project and customise it as you see fit.